GianMarcoOddo/rmpy/rmpy/README.md

 rcVars = relcomponets_VaRs(returns, positions, interval=interval, alpha=alpha)
 print(rcVars)
 ```
-This example calculates the relative componet VaRs of a Portfolio consisting of a short positions of 1000 in the first asset, long positions of 2500 in the second asset, and long positions of 7000 in the third asset.
+This example calculates the relative component VaRs of a Portfolio consisting of a short positions of 1000 in the first asset, long positions of 2500 in the second asset, and long positions of 7000 in the third asset.